KING’S LYNN TO DEREHAM RAILWAY

 6.47 and passed at the passing loop at Swaffham.

-On Sundays, though there were no King's Lynn to Dereham services even in the summer months, Dereham to Wells had a railway service through on a Sunday.
+On Sundays, though there were no King's Lynn to Dereham services even in the summer months, Dereham to Wells had a railway service through.

-Sadly though, in the 1950s, the Government seemed to see the railway network as a drain on the state resources and injected more and more of the government funds into the road network than the cash-starved railway network.
+Sadly, though, in the 1950s, the Government seemed to see the railway network as a drain on the state's resources and injected more and more government funds into the road network than the cash-starved railway network.

 Other lines, like the West Norfolk branch between Heacham and Wells, closed in 1952.
-Also, the M&gn network closed in 1959, giving the King's Lynn Norwich line all the Holiday traffic to Norwich and onto Great Yarmouth, boosting the Lynn Dereham line; railway closures were common at this time.
+Also, the M&GN network closed in 1959, giving the King's Lynn Norwich line all the Holiday traffic to Norwich and onto Great Yarmouth, boosting the Lynn Dereham line.
+Sadly, railway closures were common at this time.

 This line was thought to have been under the British railway's knife.